Rocket mass heater: Heat riser

 The heat riser is an insulated, vertical channel that draws flames upward and powers the rest of the firebox.
 The heat riser should be insulated to help hold the flames at high temperatures for a complete combustion.
 The low thermal conductivity of the insulation material allows temperature to build up within the heat riser to high temperatures.
 When the hot gases reach the enclosing barrel, it gives off a significantly higher amount of heat, which cools the hot air to a relatively lower temperature.
 This flow causes a strong convective current within the heat riser, which creates a forward airflow which helps wood to burn sideways in the wood feed.

 Barrel

-The barrel which encloses the heat riser is typically of 0.2 m^{3} which serves as a radiation heat source for the space, and whose top can also serve as a cooking surface.
+The barrel, which encloses the heat riser, is typically of 0.2 m^{3}.
+It serves as a radiation heat source for the space, and the top can serve as a cooking surface.
 To allow efficient convective currents, the barrel should be made of steel or materials with higher thermal conductivity.